jidnyaasu/zookeeper/README.md

 # Jetbrains_Zookeeper
-Project done as learning and asignment on Jetbrains Academy
+Project done as learning and assignment on Jetbrains Academy